 Museu Coleção Berardo

-If you like modern and contemporary art, don’t miss to visit the Berardo Museum.
-The permanent collection includes works by Picasso, Joan Mirò, Salvador Dalì, Andy Warhol, to mention only a few.
+If you like modern and contemporary art, don’t miss visiting the Berardo Museum.
+The permanent collection includes works by Picasso, Joan Mirò, Salvador Dalì, and Andy Warhol, to mention only a few.
 With the Lisbon Card, you get a 30% discount on the entrance fee.

 Bairro Alto nightlife

 One of the top things to do in Lisbon is to enjoy its fabulous nightlife.
-Barrio Alto is the liveliest neighborhood in central Lisbon, well known for its quirky bars and pubs, and a variety of restaurants.
+Barrio Alto is the liveliest neighborhood in central Lisbon, well known for its quirky bars, pubs, and various restaurants.

-Bairro Alto nightlife is in sharp contrast with the atmosphere you breathe in this bohemian district during the day.
-The quiet is replaced by the vibrant life, and the almost deserted alleys become incredibly animated.
+Bairro Alto nightlife sharply contrasts with the atmosphere you breathe in this bohemian district during the day.
+The quiet is replaced by vibrant life, and the almost deserted alleys become incredibly animated.

 There’s so much to do and see that 2 days in Lisbon are not much, but this Lisbon itinerary will let you discover the city’s main sites.